cgarnette/Unemployment-Analysis/README.md

 I was unable to find reliable information regarding average income in Ann Arbor for the various levels of education.
 Adding that in will be interesting.

+This data was used in a school paper I later wrote advocating for state funded college education.
+Noting this data which shows the economic impact that education can have.
+This paper can be found here labeled [a relative link](tuition-free.docx)

 Sources:
 https://data.bls.gov/timeseries/LAUMT261146000000003?amp%253bdata_tool=XGtable&output_view=data&include_graphs=true
 https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_16_5YR_S2301&prodType=table